brad-darksbian/commodities-dashboard/README.md

 # commodities-dashboard
-A simply dashboard to view commodities position data based on CFTC reports
+A simple dashboard to view commodities position data based on CFTC reports.

+This system is configured to pull one or multiple years of reports from the government website and process them into a consolidated view of several useful chart types.
+I regualrly use this for my own analytics work so the repository will update as needs change.
+However, I am treating this mostly as a teaching tool, so I will endeavor to keep the code clean and approachable by any skill level.

+Within the code, you will find a number of examples of various plotly chart types and ways to lay them out and call them.
+Addtionally, there are several examples of Dash configuration such as various call backs and other elements that provide decent examples into the system.

 This is a python project using Dash and plotly to contextualize the content of the DEACOT and Disaggregation reports on futures trading activity provided weekly by the CFTC.